orkes-io/orkes-conductor-client/docs/workflow/README.md

 ### Kitchen-Sink Workflow

-For a more complex workflow example with all the supported features, see `kitchensink.py`.
+For a more complex workflow example with all the supported features, see `kitchensink.java`.

 ## Executing Workflows

-The [WorkflowClient]() interface provides all the APIs required to work with workflow executions.
+The [WorkflowClient] interface provides all the APIs required to work with workflow executions.

 ```java
 import com.netflix.conductor.client.http.WorkflowClient;